If you’re a senior veteran or a war widow/widower, a range of aged care services are available.

-To receive these services, Gold or White Repatriation Health Card holders need to have an assessment.
-Call a VHC Assessment Agency on 1300 550 450 to arrange one.
+To receive these services, you will need to have an assessment.
+To arrange one, call a VHC Assessment Agency on 1300 550 450.
 You may be eligible for other programs or packages if you are not eligible for the VHC Program.

 Community Nursing Program

 The Community Nursing Program provides clinically required nursing and personal care in your home such as: